The Top 6 Social Media Campaigns That Changed Advertising

 The Ice Bucket Challenge – The ALS Association

 So, what is the Ice Bucket Challenge and the ALS Association all about?
 Well, ALS, or Amyotrophic Lateral Sclerosis (known more colloquially as Lou Gehrig’s Disease) is a condition that affects the body’s ability to move and function, and can eventually lead to complete paralysis.
-When the condition starts to become noticeable, there is a feeling on numbness in the arms and legs, and thus, pouring a bucket of ice cold water over someone raised awareness of those symptoms.
+When the condition starts to become noticeable, there is a feeling of numbness in the arms and legs, and thus, pouring a bucket of ice-cold water over someone raised awareness of those symptoms.

 The massive success of the campaign, which spread like wildfire over many social platforms, is due to the nomination of someone in the person’s video.
 In effect, people were not just watching, but being dared to actively participate for a good cause.
 Celebrities around the world made their own videos, and more than 2.4 million videos were shared to Facebook alone.
 An incredible success story resulting in huge donations to the ALS Association.

 What kind of a maniac would put a new iPhone or iPad into a blender?
 Well, a really savvy social media marketer, that’s who.
 There have been ads and infomercials for various blenders over the decades, and most are a real snooze-fest following the same old formula.
 Show a blender making a smoothie, soups, crushing ice, and so on.
 Tom Dickson, founder of Blendtec, had a different idea.
 Everyone knows a blender can do that, but can it blend things that people know to be tough?